grafana/k6-docs/src/data/markdown/translated-guides/en/06 Testing Guides/03 Load testing websites.md

 ---

 This doc explains some key concepts about load testing websites, including:
-- The difference between backend and frontend performance testing.
+- The difference between backend and frontend performance testing
 - When to choose between protocol-based, browser-based, or hybrid scripts
 - Recommended practices about how to load test websites